 The Development Programme includes an extensive range of support services, which we tailor according to your needs.
 It is free to access, like all our support, but we ask applicants to enrol onto the programme so that we can find out more about your proposal, and how we can best support you.

-Our enrolment window for free school applicants aiming to submit an application to the DfE in March has now closed.
-We are not going to have another window before March but we are still accepting groups onto the Development Programme on a case-by-case basis.
-If you would like to access this support, please complete our enrolment form.
+Our enrolment window for free school applicants aiming to submit an application to the DfE in the Wave 13 application round has now closed.
+We are not going to have another window until the DfE have released the new criteria for this round.
+However, we are still accepting groups onto the Development Programme on a case-by-case basis.
+If you would like to access this support, please contact us at email@example.com.

 For more information about the Development Programme and how to enrol, please visit our Development Programme page.